 Recent trends have included color blocking, 70s influence, long hemlines, minimalism, and bold prints.
 There are as many ways to interpret these trends as there are women in the world!
 Each trend in that list encompasses a whole universe of garments, accessories, colors, sizes, cuts, fabrics, and styles.
 And I’d bet my bottom dollar that every last one of you lovely readers could put your own unique spin on each of those broadly-defined trends.

 Trends in dressing are often conflated with trendy garments.
 If you don’t like drop-crotch pants, fedoras, and flared jeans, then skip ’em.
 The broader trends, however – the trends that describe varied styles of dressing and types of garments – are worth investigating and exploring.
 Why?

 Awareness and implementation of trends keeps your look current

 Did you know that classic pieces age?
 Think about a basic black blazer, an item that 60 bajillion style experts have blessed as a “must-have.”
 Say you invested in a gorgeous Donna Karan blazer in 1983.
-Would you still wear that blazer today, with its long lines, single button, and enormous shoulder-pads?
+Would you still wear that blazer today, with its long lines, double-breasted construction, and enormous shoulder-pads?
 Shapes change, construction changes, fabric technology changes.
 And keeping abreast of those changes will help you make sure that your style and wardrobe don’t appear unintentionally dated.

 But limiting your trend interactions to basics like fabric and cut also limits your ability to evolve your style.
 Playing with the season’s clothing, shoe, accessory, and styling trends is a fabulous way to explore new stylistic options for yourself.
 And even something as simple as embracing the favored color for the season, or springing for an inexpensive accessory can help keep your look current.
 Oh, and don’t go thinking that you can’t afford to keep up with the trends.
 After all …